salman0719/microsoft-copilot-web-chat/README.md

 # Overview

-This sample includes multiple parts:
+This demonstration includes multiple parts:

--  A basic web page with Web Chat integrated via JavaScript bundle
+-  A web page with Web Chat integrated via JavaScript bundle
+-  Web Chat canvas customized through the use of CSS and Vanilla JS
 -  A Restify web server for distributing tokens
-   -  A REST API that generate Direct Line token for new conversations
+   -  A REST API that generates Direct Line token for new conversations

 ## Content of the `.env` files